-Do you think I've almost covered all the Costco dumplings yet?
+Do you think I’ve covered all of the Costco dumplings yet?

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.